 Data gaps and opportunities

-Current gaps on female health topics include:
+Current gaps and emerging male health issues include:

-- data on sexual and reproductive health issues including prevalence, health service use and the impacts of:
+- Data on sexual and reproductive health issues including prevalence, health service use and the impacts of:

 - are Aboriginal and Torres Strait Islander